MSIX Introduction: A comprehensive 24-chapter guide

 We can do this with the Add-AppxProvisionedPackage cmdlet, for .appx and .msix packages.
 You can read more in this article about per-machine deployment.

-Devices shipped with Windows 10 S mode seem to be Microsoft’s answer to Google’s Chromebook, which is wildly popular among educational users.
-These devices are affordable machines that run a fully-fledged version of Windows 10.
-However, you have to include some improvements (e.g. to make it run better on low specs).
+Devices shipped with Windows 11 S mode seem to be Microsoft’s answer to Google’s Chromebook, which is wildly popular among educational users.
+These devices are affordable machines that run a fully-fledged version of Windows 11.
+However, you have to include some improvements (e.g., to make it run better on low specs).
 Still, with these improvements, some limitations come along.

 To enable the installation of the MSIX packages on the above machines, you first need to publish them on the Microsoft Store.

-We recommend you to use either the Visual Studio, MSIX Publishing Tool, or Advanced Installer to create the MSIX packages.
+We recommend you use either Visual Studio, the MSIX Publishing Tool, or Advanced Installer to create the MSIX packages.

-The Windows RT devices were using ARM processors, thus not being able to run x86 compiled apps.
-The current devices shipped with Windows 10 S mode come with x86 based CPUs.
+The current devices shipped with Windows 11 S mode come with x86-based CPUs.

-There is one exception, the new line of Always-Connected-PC devices, that will still be running on ARM.
+There is one exception: the new line of ARM devices that Microsoft and their partners have launched.
 However, this new generation of ARM can emulate the x86 instructions set, so your desktop apps will still run, but with some limitations.

 As with any new technology, there will be bumps along the way.